-1. A notice of appeal or request for reconsideration must be filed on a completed application form provided by the Department.

-2. The application must include a narrative description of the basis for the appeal or request for reconsideration, including the specific deficiencies of the decision alleged by the applicant or affected person.
+- 1. A notice of appeal or request for reconsideration must be filed on a completed application form provided by the Department. - 2.
+The application must include a narrative description of the basis for the appeal or request for reconsideration, including the specific deficiencies of the decision alleged by the applicant or affected person.

-The applicant's representative submitted an application and narrative statement dated June 9, 2025.
+The applicant's representative submitted a statement dated February 21, 2025.

-C. Notice and Requirements

-1. Notice will be provided as required for the decision being Appealed from or being reconsidered.

-2. If no notice was required for the original decision, published notice will be provided in a newspaper of general circulation in Teton County, posted at the courthouse, and posted on the County's website at least fifteen (15) days prior to the hearing.
+- C. Notice and Requirements - 1.
+Notice will be provided as required for the decision being Appealed from or being reconsidered. - 2.
+If no notice was required for the original decision, published notice will be provided in a newspaper of general circulation in Teton County, posted at the courthouse, and posted on the County's website at least fifteen (15) days prior to the hearing.